Psychedelic/dab-docs/docs/address-book/getting-started.md

 }
 ```

 This should return an actor object with the following interfaces.
-This actor allows you to interact with the user's address book entries.
+This actor allows you to interact with the user's address book entries in the canister.
 ```js
 interface Value {
   PrincipalId: Principal,